streamshub/console/ui/CONTRIBUTING.md

 npm run test
 ```

-This will run Playwright against a production build of the application.
+This will run Playwright against the built application.